Hello, Forum! This is Aaron, your friendly neighborhood moderator (and a content writer/editor at CEA).

 - “I’m new to effective altruism, and I’m worried that I’m saying something obvious that will bore or annoy people who have more experience.
 Do you know of other posts that cover the same points?”

-- “I’m not sure whether this post belongs on the EA Forum at all.
+- “I’m not sure this belongs on the Forum at all.
 What do you think?”

 - “I think this post is almost perfect, and I’m not looking to make major changes, but I’d still like feedback on paragraphs #4 and #5.”